-The direct link to OEM portals.
+The direct link to vehicle manufacturer technical data

 Which work steps must be followed for a major service?
 Where exactly can components be found and how are they removed correctly?
 How are repairs carried out exactly in line with the manufacturer's specifications?
 Why does a certain engine always judder when it rains?
 HGS Data always has the right answer for these questions and thousands more.